foyer-rs/foyer/README.md

 *foyer* is built against the latest stable release.
 The minimum supported version is 1.77.2.
 The current *foyer* version is not guaranteed to build on Rust versions earlier than the minimum supported version.

-## Development state
+## Development state & Roadmap

-Currently, *foyer* only finished few features, and is still under heavy development.
+Currently, *foyer* is still under heavy development.

+The development state and the roadmap can be found [here](https://github.com/users/MrCroxx/projects/4?query=is%3Aopen+sort%3Aupdated-desc).

 ## Features